crosstest/psychic/README.md

 ## Acknowledgements

-Portions of the Crosstest projects were based on [rocco](https://github.com/rtomayko/rocco) projects, which was a port of [docco](https://github.com/jashkenas/docco).
+Portions of the Omnitest projects were based on [rocco](https://github.com/rtomayko/rocco) projects, which was a port of [docco](https://github.com/jashkenas/docco).

 A lot of code, and the style of the CLI tools, are based on heavily modified code adapted from [test-kitchen](https://github.com/test-kitchen/test-kitchen).